azlux/botamusique/README.md

 You can access the web interface through http://127.0.0.1:8181 if you keep it unchanged.

 Note: Listening to address `127.0.0.1` will only accept requests from localhost.
-If you would to accept requests from the public internet, you need to set it to `0.0.0.0`, and set up username and password to impose access control.
+If you would like to accept requests from the public internet, you need to set it to `0.0.0.0`, and set up username and password to impose access control.
 In addition, if the bot is behind a router, you should also properly set forwarding rules in you NAT configuration to forward requests to your router to the bot.

 ### Starting the bot